angeli-amascual/angeli-amascual.github.io/essays/frameworks-csexplore.md

 <img class="ui medium rounded image" src="../images/ReactNative.png">

 [React Native](https://reactnative.dev/) was released by Facebook.
 It’s written in JavaScript and is rendered with native code.
 It features fast builds and loads which allows developers to see changes immediately after saving their code.
+Uses a single codebase which allows for shared code across platforms.
 Popular apps that use React Native include Facebook, Instagram, Pinterest, and Discord.
 It is also seen as the most popular option for building mobile applications with a large community.

 GitHub Stats:
 * Used by 398k